PreClomard/TP_Programmation_Systeme_Pressard_Akkoca/README.md

 # TP_Programmation_Systeme_Pressard_Akkoca
-Lap of IT Major by PRESSARD Clovis and AKKOCA Erwan
+Lab of IT Major by PRESSARD Clovis and AKKOCA Erwan

 Clovis PRESSARD